 This is the big church in the centre of town, with modern glass doors on the front, and making sensible use of the vast space inside, there’s a cafe.
 Do look for the font, with it’s richly decorated sides, and if you wander right to the back, hidden away is a huge memorial, the sort of thing usually reserved for a Cathedral — to Henry Petty, first Earl of Shelburne.

-It’s about 30 minutes on the fast non-stopping Chiltern Railways line out of London Marylebone station.
+It’s about 30 minutes on the fast non-stopping Chiltern Railways line out of London Marylebone station to High Wycombe station.